susam/pcface/README.md

   binary code of the row represented in hexadecimal.
 The same binary codes appear in the JavaScript files mentioned above.

-You are free to use these resources or any file available in this project under the terms of the MIT license.
-Perhaps you are making a retro-style game from first principles where you decide what each pixel should be.
-Perhaps you are making an ASCII banner to display CP437 using asterisks or some familiar ASCII character.
-No matter what you want to do with the resource files mentioned above, you would probably have to write some code to translate the bitmap of a character to pixels on screen.
-The next section provides more details about this.

 The bitmap array files are also available at the following CDN URLs:

 - https://cdn.jsdelivr.net/npm/pcface/out/fontlist.js
 - https://cdn.jsdelivr.net/npm/pcface/out/fontmap.js

+You are free to use these resources or any file available in this project under the terms of the MIT license.
+Perhaps you are making a retro-style game from first principles where you decide what each pixel should be.
+Perhaps you want to render CP437 glyphs using asterisks to make a text banner.
+The resource files available in this project might turn out to be useful for such activities if you are ready to write some code to translate the available bitmaps to pixels on screen.

 Bitmap Format